JinKaidou/SIM_Labact/README.md

 - Improved variable & function naming
 - Used constants for clarity
 - Enhanced formatting with f-strings
 - Added comments & error handling
+- Scalability adding and deduction is easier
+- code is easier to debug and update
+- code logic is broken down to smaller portions
+- reasuable functions within the code

 ## Challenges faced & solutions